unlight/awesome-stars/README.md

 ## C

 - [blurhash](https://github.com/woltapp/blurhash) - A very compact representation of a placeholder for an image.
-- [entr](https://github.com/eradman/entr) - A utility for running arbitrary commands when files change
+- [entr](https://github.com/eradman/entr) - Run arbitrary commands when files change
 - [azula](https://github.com/maierfelix/azula) - Lightweight GPU accelerated HTML GUI for native JavaScript
 - [tiny-web-server](https://github.com/shenfeng/tiny-web-server) - a tiny web server in C, for daily use.
 - [libui](https://github.com/andlabs/libui) - Simple and portable (but not inflexible) GUI library in C that uses the native GUI technologies of each platform it supports.